 We know you’ve spent valuable time and money earning your credits; that’s why we accept up to 90 transfer credits and have dedicated transfer counselors to help you make your transition to Seton Hall.
 Plus, we have generous financial aid and scholarship opportunities exclusively for transfer students.

 Nestled in the suburban village of South Orange, New Jersey, Seton Hall provides the safe, quaint charm of a small town and the hustle and bustle of New York City life only 30 minutes away.
 Just hop on the train in the center of town and the worlds of entertainment, art, publishing, finance, and fashion; the United Nations; and thousands of major corporations are at your doorstep.
 This translates to a career edge and unprecedented job opportunities, not to mention lots of career advantage.
 Seton Hall offers more than 17,000 internship opportunities, and more than 81% of students have an internship—or two—on their résumé before graduation.
 In fact, Seton Hall is ranked #4 in the nation for providing internship opportunities.
-Seton Hall students have an employment rate almost 20% higher than the national average and mid-career earnings 40% higher than the national average.
+Seton Hall students have an employment rate of 90% and mid-career earnings 40% higher than the national average.
 Seton Hall offers a comprehensive Career Center, and your career counselor begins working with you freshman year.

 Majors and Programs: 90+